aws-observability/aws-otel-python-instrumentation/sample-applications/vehicle-dealership-sample-app/README.md

    0:8001/vehicle-inventory/history/ -d '{"vehicle_id": "1","purchase_price": "66000"}'`
 12. `GET /vehicle-inventory/history/<int>`: returns vehicle purchase history entry with id = <int>
 13. `DELETE /vehicle-inventory/history/<int>`: deletes vehicle purchase history entry entry with id = <int>
+14. `GET /vehicle-inventory/history/<int>/vehicle`: returns vehicle entry that is linked to vehicle purchase history with id = <int>
-14. `GET /images/name/<image_name>`: returns image information for <image_name> from S3 if present.
+15. `GET /images/name/<image_name>`: returns image information for <image_name> from S3 if present.
-15. `POST /images/name/<image_name>`: creates an empty file in S3.
+16. `POST /images/name/<image_name>`: creates an empty file in S3.
 This is an async endpoint since it will put image name in an SQS queue and not wait for the file to be created in S3.
 Instead, a long running thread will poll SQS and then create the image file later.
-16. `GET /image/remote-image`: makes a remote http call to google.com.
+17. `GET /image/remote-image`: makes a remote http call to google.com.